thaddavis/crewai_and_agentops_script/video_script/2/5_customize_the_crew_config.md

     and the mixing engineer can then mix the song.
 ```

-and the default tasks with these ones...
+and let's also replace the default tasks provided by the generated project with these ones...

 ```
 songwriting: